List of Australian Football League grounds

 The Australian Football League has numerous grounds upon which senior VFL/AFL games have been played.
 This list comprises current grounds in use, former grounds in use (both major and minor), regional pre-season grounds and international grounds.

 In accordance with the Laws of Australian football, a ground must be grassed, have a minimum length of 135 m and a minimum width of 110 m.
 Most Australian rules football grounds are also used for cricket, which is also played on a grassed, oval-shaped ground, and it is commonplace for a ground to be used for football in winter and cricket in summer.

 Due to the popularity of Australian rules football, particularly in southern Australia, most of Australia's largest stadiums by capacity are used for Australian rules football; and it is therefore common to use those stadiums for other high-drawing events, particularly sporting events.
 Sports such as rugby and soccer can be readily played on an Australian rules football arena, as their rectangular fields are small enough to be set on the larger oval.

 The oldest Australian Football League ground is the Melbourne Cricket Ground.
-The ground was built in 1854 and is still used for hosting AFL matches, including each year's Grand Final.
+The ground was built in 1854 and is still used for hosting AFL matches, including each year's grand final.
 The ground also has the largest capacity, at 100,024.
-The ground to be used most recently for its first Australian Football League matches is Riverway Stadium in Townsville, Queensland, during the 2019 season.

-As of the end of 2020, a total of 47 different venues have hosted VFL/AFL premiership matches since the league was established in 1897.
+The ground that made its most recent AFL debut is Barossa Park in Lyndoch, South Australia, during the 2025 season; and Hands Oval in South Bunbury, Western Australia will also host its first match during the 2025 season.
+By the end of 2025, 52 different venues will have hosted VFL/AFL premiership matches since the league was established in 1897.

 AFL/VFL premiership season venues

 Current grounds

-The following table shows a list of all of grounds that are currently used in the Australian Football League, as of the 2020 AFL season.
+The following table shows a list of all of grounds that are currently regularly used in the Australian Football League, as of the 2025 AFL season.
 The table includes grounds where teams have commercial deals in place to transfer home games to these grounds each season but are not full-time tenants of those grounds; in these cases, the club is shown in italics in the current tenants column.

-Due to the effects of the COVID-19 pandemic, not all of these stadiums were actively used during 2020 itself, but they remain current venues used by the league.
+Future or Proposed AFL Venues

 Former major grounds

-The following table comprises a list of former grounds that were at one stage the primary home ground for a club to play its VFL/AFL matches on.
+The following table comprises a list of former grounds that were at one stage the primary home ground, or a long-term secondary home ground, for a club to play its VFL/AFL matches on.

-Most of the grounds were the original home of current teams (for example, Arden Street Oval was North Melbourne's home ground) and have ceased hosting VFL/AFL matches, usually due to location and lack of capacity.
-Princes Park was the last of the suburban venues to see an AFL game, with the last match occurring in 2005.
-These grounds now usually serve as a boutique training oval and administrative base for these AFL clubs, and some are used for TAC Cup, VFL or suburban league matches.
+Most of the grounds were the original homes of current teams (for example, Arden Street Oval was North Melbourne's home ground) and have ceased hosting VFL/AFL matches, usually due to location and lack of capacity.
+Princes Park was the last of the Victorian suburban venues to see an AFL game, with the last match occurring in 2005.
+These grounds now usually serve as a boutique training oval and administrative base for these AFL clubs, and some are used for under age, VFL, AFL Women's or suburban league matches.